From Aspiration to Disillusion? The Political Consequences of AI-driven Employment Threats

 Summary

-My research examines the political implications of economic insecurity in Western Europe.
+My research examines the political consequences of economic insecurity in Western Europe.
 I investigate three central sources of insecurity: declining income returns to education, the rise of Artificial Intelligence (AI), and housing unaffordability.

-I show that young people are especially sensitive to a crisis in future expectations, suggesting long-term important implications for the future of European democracies.
+I show that young people are most sensitive to a crisis in future expectations, suggesting long-term important implications for the future of European democracies.

 I am an affiliate of Nuffield College (University of Oxford) and a Research Assistant at the